 1. Prepare Thoroughly

-Thorough preparation always makes any undertaking go much more smoothly, and it’s no different for buying a house in Los Angeles.
+Thorough preparation always makes any undertaking go much more smoothly, and it’s no different for buying a house in Riverside.
 The many steps you should take before beginning your house search include:

 ASSEMBLE FINANCIAL DOCUMENTS

 This lifehack may the most important because your financing depends on it.
 Here’s what the financial experts recommend: “Get your financial documents in order.
 Bank statements, pay stubs, W-2s, tax returns — basically every financial document you have on yourself will be required whenever you apply for a loan or pre-approval letter.
 Get them in order now so you can make the necessary requests if you’re missing anything.
 If you have a bank in mind, ask them for their mortgage loan checklist so you know exactly which documents they’ll need.”

 TUNE-UP CREDIT SCORE

 Do everything you can to get your credit score up.
 The higher your score, the better the terms and rate you can get on your mortgage.

 Before you begin shopping, you need to figure out exactly what you can afford.
 Ultimately, this will save you a lot of time and effort because you won’t be looking at houses beyond your reach.